What I learned from de-cluttering: The sequel.Posted by Donna Freedman on Oct 11, 2012 | 32 comments

 2. Ask yourself if you love each item so much that you’d be willing to give a stranger cash from your wallet.
 Because that’s what you’re doing if you hire a mover, or even a moving van.

 3. Ask yourself if you’d be willing to pay to store this item.
 Because it could happen, if the closets in your new digs aren’t big enough.
+(Luckily, there are companies like United Mayflower portable storage that will help you find the best option for your storage needs.)

 4. Institute a “one in/one out” rule.
 Every time you bring a new item home, you need to get rid of something else.
 This keeps possessions from piling higher and higher.
 (A friend’s mom has a one in/two out rule.)